adamlui/js-utils/generate-pw/README.md

 ### `validateStrength(password)`

-Validates the strength of a password, returning an object containing `strengthScore` (out of 100) + `recommendations` array.
+Validates the strength of a password, returning an object containing `strengthScore` (1—100) + `recommendations` array.

 ```js
 const password = 'AawiddsE',